 Text-based

-What do you think?
-Could you create something like this?
-Bet you could!
+Could you build something like this?
+We bet you could!

 Simple illustrated